kunal-1207/Adaptive-Request-Monitoring-System-with-DDoS-Protection/README.md

 - Upload the code to the Arduino using the Arduino IDE.
 - Monitor the Serial Output to observe request counts and alerts.
 - Adjust the Base Threshold as needed depending on expected network traffic.

+## Pro & Cons

+### Pros

+1. **DDoS Detection and Mitigation**:
+   The program includes functionality to detect potential DDoS attacks by monitoring the rate of incoming requests and comparing them against an adaptive threshold.
+This helps to protect the server from being overwhelmed by malicious traffic.

+2. **Adaptive Threshold Mechanism**:
+   Instead of using a static threshold, the program dynamically adjusts the request threshold based on the rolling average of requests.
+This makes it more resilient to varying levels of legitimate traffic and reduces the chances of false positives.

+3. **Logging and Monitoring**:
+   The program periodically logs request counts, adaptive thresholds, and blocked IP addresses, providing valuable information for monitoring server activity and troubleshooting.

+4. **Blocking Capability**:
+   It can block IP addresses that are suspected of malicious behavior, helping to prevent further unwanted traffic from those sources.
+This is done dynamically, based on detected anomalies.

+5. **Simple and Easy to Integrate**:
+   The program uses standard Arduino libraries and is straightforward to integrate into existing Ethernet-based projects.
+The code is modular, making it easy to understand and modify.

+6. **Alert System**:
+   The inclusion of an alert mechanism (using an LED or buzzer) provides a quick, visual or audible indication of potential issues, allowing for rapid response to threats.

+### Cons

+1. **Limited Block List Size**:
+   The block list is capped at a maximum size of 10 IP addresses, which might not be sufficient for handling large-scale DDoS attacks with numerous offending IPs.

+2. **Simple Detection Logic**:
+   The detection method is based on request rate, which might not catch more sophisticated DDoS attacks that use low-rate or distributed techniques to evade detection.

+3. **Resource Constraints**:
+   Since the program is designed to run on Arduino hardware, it is limited by the processing power and memory of the microcontroller.
+This can limit the scalability and effectiveness of the DDoS mitigation.

+4. **No Persistent Storage**:
+   The block list and request logs are stored in memory and will be lost if the device is restarted.
+There is no mechanism to persist this information to non-volatile storage.

+5. **False Positives**:
+   In high-traffic environments, legitimate spikes in traffic could be mistaken for DDoS attacks, leading to unnecessary blocking of IPs and potential denial of service to legitimate users.

+6. **Manual Reset Required**:
+   If an IP is blocked due to a false positive, it requires manual intervention to reset or clear the block list, which can be inconvenient and may disrupt legitimate service.

 ## Future Enhancement

 - Logging: Implement detailed logging for each request for further analysis.